jenkins-infra/repository-permissions-updater/README.md

   enabled: true
 ```

-**NOTE:** As of July 2022, this does not work for multimodule projects deploying multiple components, as these would have multiple YAML files in this repository.

 **IMPORTANT:**
 When using JEP-229 CD, every committer to your repository can create new releases by merging pull requests.